JChemseddine/telegraphers/README.md

 # Telegrapher's Generative Model via Kac Flows
 This code belongs to the paper 'Telegrapher's Generative Model via Kac Flows' available at https://arxiv.org/abs/2403.18705 [1].
 Please cite the paper, if you use our code.

-It contains implementations for the experiments of Section 8.
-For questions or bug reports contact chemseddine@math.tu-berlin.de or hagemann@math.tu-berlin.de.
+It contains implementations for the experiments of Section 7.
+For questions or bug reports contact chemseddine@math.tu-berlin.de.

 ## REQUIREMENTS
 The code requires several Python packages.
 The specific requirements are given in requirements.txt